Yew-Kwang Ng: Life and work

-Yew-Kwang Ng was born during WW2, in Japanese-occupied Malaya.
-While in high school, he was drawn to studying economics because of his ambition to "establish communism in an independent Malaysia"; the Cultural Revolution in China and events in the Soviet Union later led Ng to change his mind about the viability of communism.
+Yew-Kwang Ng was born during the Second World War, in Japanese-occupied Malaya.
+While in high school, he was drawn to studying economics because of his ambition to "establish communism in an independent Malaysia".

+His views later evolved, influenced by his study of economics and by observing the Cultural Revolution in China and developments in the Soviet Union.

 Ng graduated with a Bachelor of Commerce from Nanyang University in 1966 and later a Ph.D. from the University of Sydney in 1971.
-During his studies at Nanyang University, amid the unrest of demonstrations and strikes, Ng came close to being arrested or expelled several times.
+During his studies at Nanyang University, and even earlier during his high school years amid periods of unrest, Ng came close to being arrested or expelled several times.

 During the 1980s, working as a columnist, Ng wrote in support of Deng Xiaoping's Chinese economic reforms.
 Ng has been a Fellow of the Academy of the Social Sciences in Australia since 1981.
 He held a chair as professor of economics at Monash University between 1985 and 2012 and is now an emeritus professor.

 Between 2013 and 2019, Ng held the Winsemius chair at the Department of Economics at Nanyang Technological University.
 In 2018, Ng delivered the inaugural Atkinson Memorial lecture at the University of Oxford, dedicated to the memory of Sir Tony Atkinson.
-Since July 2019, Ng holds the position of Special Chair Professor at the School of Economics at Fudan University, Shanghai.
+From July 2019 to December 2020, Ng held the position of Special Chair Professor at the School of Economics at Fudan University, Shanghai.
 He is also a columnist for the Chinese business news NetEase Finance online portal.